pinscript/simplechart/README.md

 ## TODO
 1. Allow types other than datetime on X axis
-2. Multiple lines
-3. Animations
+2. Animations
-4. Pie charts
+3. Pie charts